Functions

 Virdant allows you to define functions.

-Functions are reusable snippets of combination logic.
+Functions are reusable snippets of combinational logic.
 They may be used anywhere in a design.

 Functions are declared with the fn keyword: